pixano/pixano/README.md

 pip install pixano
 ```

+# Converting your existing datasets to Pixano format

+Please refer to the [dataset notebooks](../../../notebooks/dataset/) for information on how to convert your datasets.

 # Using the Pixano Explorer

-Please refer to [this page](pixano/apps/explorer/README.md) for information on how to use the Pixano Explorer.
+Please refer to [Pixano Explorer README](pixano/apps/explorer/README.md) for information on how to use the it.

 # Using the Pixano Annotator